hackwaly/ocamlearlybird/README.md

 ## How to use

 1. Switch to ocaml 4.11
-2. Install earlybird-411 and make sure ocamlearlybird in your PATH.
+2. Install earlybird and make sure ocamlearlybird in your PATH.
 3. Install vscode extension hackwaly/ocamlearlybird

 ## How to install